Beam model of Doppler backscattering: Beam tracing

 Note that $K_\zeta$ is the toroidal mode number, and is thus dimensionless, instead of having units of inverse length (unlike the other components of the wavevector).
 Hence, $\mathbf{K}$ becomes

 being careful to remember that we have $\nabla R = \hat{\mathbf{R}}$, $\nabla Z = \hat{\mathbf{Z}}$, but $\nabla \zeta = \hat{\boldsymbol{\zeta}} / R$.

-Since Scotty was inspired by Torbeam \cite{Poli:Torbeam:2001}, it has the option to use the same input files for equilibrium data.
-Specifically, $\mathbf{B}$ and the poloidal flux $\psi_p$ on a grid ($R$ and $Z$), as well as electron density as a function of radial coordinate $\sqrt{\psi_p}$.
+Since Scotty was inspired by TORBEAM \cite{Poli:Torbeam:2001}, it has the option to use the same input files for equilibrium data: specifically, $\mathbf{B}$ and the poloidal flux $\psi_p$ on a grid ($R$ and $Z$), as well as electron density as a function of radial coordinate $\sqrt{\psi_p}$.
 We split the magnetic field into toroidal and poloidal components,

 where $B_\zeta$ is the toroidal component of the magnetic field, and $B_R$ and $B_Z$ are its poloidal components.
-Scotty can also calculate $\mathbf{B}$ directly from EFIT output: this is done by using $R B_\zeta$ and numerically evaluating the gradients of $\psi_p$.
+Scotty can also calculate $\mathbf{B}$ directly from EFIT \cite{Lao:EFIT:1985, Appel:EFIT:2006} output: this is done by using $R B_\zeta$, given in the EFIT output, and numerically evaluating the gradients of $\psi_p$.
 The magnetic field is calculated as follows:

 where $I$ is proportional to the poloidal current, an output of EFIT, and